A320Peter/CrewlinkExtractor/README.md

 # CrewlinkExtractor
-Just a tiny thing extracting all the data i need from the crewlink duty plans
+Just a tiny thing extracting all the data i need from the crewlink duty plans!